BlockChasers/xmrig-autoinstall/README.md

 ```

-Each time you run the script, you must run the following prior to proceeding:
+The following is an example how to re-run the script to re-configure/re-compile:
 ```
 # CHANGE TO INSTALL DIR
 cd /home/USER/somedir/